 NUR 1020C.
 Fundamentals in Nursing.
 This course is designed to provide students with a basic understanding of certain key concepts and principles fundamental to the practice of nursing.
 Emphasis on the wellness-illness continuum will lay the foundation for future study.
 The student is introduced to the nursing process as a systematic method of problem solving in which effective communication and interpersonal relationships are central components.
 Basic needs relative to hygiene, activity, rest and sleep, comfort, safety, nutrition, and fluid and electrolytes, urinary and bowel elimination, and oxygenation are necessary to meet the needs of the moderately ill, hospitalized patient.
 The content includes socio-economic, ethno-cultural, spiritual needs, community health concepts, nutrition, and HIV/AIDS education.
 Instruction includes the development of critical thinking skills.
 The student will be introduced to medication administration.
 The clinical application of drugs is also emphasized to insure rational and optimal patient care.
 Serious attention is given to the skills that are essential to safe nursing practice.
 Supervised practice and planned hospital experience will provide the student opportunities to assist patients to an optimal level of wellness.
 Theoretical instruction and clinical experience in geriatric nursing are incorporated throughout the course.
 This course will also present HIPPA regulations and the implications related to the provision of healthcare.
-Prerequisites: SLS 1101, MAC 1105, BSC 2085C/L, ENC 1101, PSY 2012 Co-requisites: NUR 1020L, NUR 1141, NUR 1280C/L, BSC 2086 C/L, DEP 2004 8 semester hours credit[A]
+Instructional (4 hours) and Clinical (8 hours) per week.
+Prerequisites: SLS 1101, MAC 1105, BSC 2085C/L, ENC 1101, PSY 2012 Co-requisites: NUR 1020L, NUR 1141, NUR 1280C/L, BSC 2086 C/L, DEP 2004.
+4 instructional hours and 8 clinical hours per week.
+8 semester hours credit[A]